jinjirosan/HomeMatrixBoard/documentation/architecture.md

 # HomeMatrixBoard System Architecture

 ## Overview
-The HomeMatrixBoard system is a distributed IoT display system that shows countdown timers on LED matrix displays.
+The HomeMatrixBoard system is a distributed IoT display system that shows countdown timers and preset displays on LED matrix displays.
 The system consists of three main components:

 1. **Webserver (172.16.234.39)**
    - Debian 12 server running Flask application